 Arizona uses a pure comparative negligence law, meaning you could still be eligible for compensation for any percentage of fault – even 99%.
 However, the courts will diminish your total award by your percentage of fault.
 If you were 20% responsible for causing a car accident, for example, but the other driver was 80% at fault, you would receive a compensatory award minus 20%.
 For instance, you would walk away with $8,000 of a $10,000 jury verdict rather than the full value.

-Since comparative negligence can reduce your compensatory award, it is important to hire a personal injury lawyer to help negotiate your case if you believe the defendant might use this defense.
+Since comparative negligence can reduce your compensatory award, it is important to hire a personal injury lawyer in Glendale to help negotiate your case if you believe the defendant might use this defense.
 Your lawyer can help you argue that the defendant bears the majority share of fault for your accident, increasing your recovery award.
 It may be necessary to use a lawyer to maximize the compensation you receive in a case involving a comparative negligence defense.
 Otherwise, you may end up losing money.

 Damages You Can Recover From Your Personal Injury Claim

 Your financial recovery after an accident resulting in personal injuries depends on many different factors: the severity of your injuries, the actions of the defendant and the total value of your losses.
 Working with an attorney will give you the ability to explore all potential outlets for recovery, including taking your personal injury case to trial if insurance settlement negotiations fail.
-A Peoria personal injury attorney from The Law Offices of John Phebus can review your unique case to gauge the damages you may be able to recover.
+A Glendale personal injury attorney from The Law Offices of John Phebus can review your unique case to gauge the damages you may be able to recover.

 - Medical expenses.
 All accident-related medical bills, doctor’s appointments, disability costs, medical devices, therapies, medications, etc. Any past and future treatments necessary for your recovery could be compensable.